qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 uniflows from the client to the server and three uniflows from the server to the client.
 From the end-hosts' viewpoint, they observe two kinds of uniflows:

-* Sending uniflows: uniflows on which the host can send packets over it
+* Sending uniflows: uniflows over which the host can send packets

-* Receiving uniflows: uniflows on which the host can receive packets over it
+* Receiving uniflows: uniflows over which the host can receive packets

 Reconsidering the example in {{uniflowsexample}}, the client has two sending uniflows and three receiving uniflows.
 The server has three sending